MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

 ::: moniker-end

-You can also intiate an installation of any product that is offered on the Visual Studio Installer's Available Tab.
+You can also intiate an installation of any product that is offered on the [Visual Studio Installer's Available tab](/visualstudio/install/install-visual-studio-versions-side-by-side#install-different-editions-within-the-same-major-visual-studio-version-side-by-side).

 ## Step 4 - Choose workloads